dell/csi-baremetal/docs/proposals/maintenance-mode.md

 * What are prechecks needed to start MM?
   * Is node already in MM
 * What can be reasons for reject?
 * Is it enought kill pods for enter to MM?
 * Who handle reject annotations?

+* Events:
+  * Enter TMM
+  * Reject TMM
+  * Exit TMM

 ## Rationale